Skip to main content

 Intermediate

-The legal architecture protecting your within a wellness program is built upon two core tenets of the Americans with Disabilities Act ∞ confidentiality and the strict regulation of how information is handled.
+The legal architecture protecting your medical information within a wellness program is built upon two core tenets of the Americans with Disabilities Act ∞ confidentiality and the strict regulation of how information is handled.
 These are not passive guidelines.
 They are active, enforceable rules that dictate how an employer and its partners must behave.

 The ADA mandates that any medical information gathered from an employee, including through a voluntary health program, must be maintained in separate medical files and treated as a confidential medical record.
 This means your wellness screening results cannot be stored in your general personnel file alongside performance reviews or promotion records.

-This physical and digital separation is a critical firewall, designed to prevent decision-makers from accessing sensitive that could consciously or unconsciously bias their employment-related judgments.
+This physical and digital separation is a critical firewall, designed to prevent decision-makers from accessing sensitive health data that could consciously or unconsciously bias their employment-related judgments.
 The confidentiality requirements are stringent and extend to everyone involved in the wellness program, from the third-party vendor conducting the screening to the internal benefits administrator who receives aggregate reports.

 The Mandate of Confidentiality in Detail